Server Manager

 The external communication settings must be configured before apps and other tools outside the local area network can access EBMS.
 Complete the following steps:

-1. Send an e-mail to MyTickets@koblesystems.com with EBMS Relay in the subject and the EBMS Serial Number in the body to request a key.
+1. Send an e-mail to MyTickets@koblesystems.com with EBMS Relay in the subject and the EBMS Serial Number in the email body to request a key.
 The EBMS serial number is located at the bottom of the dialog as shown above.

 2. Enter the EBMS Relay Key value into the entry as shown above: